Kambrian/HBTplus/README.md

 new implementation of HBT in C++ .
 This is the OpenMP version for share memory machines.
-Check the `boost` branch for a MPI version.
+Check the `MPI` branch for a MPI version.

 ## Prerequisites